mkhairul6/AlphaDocs/README.md

 #### Response:

-The reponse tells whether the customer has been unpaired from the MasterPass wallet for that device.
+The reponse tells whether the customer has been unpaired from the Masterpass wallet for that device.

 <pre>
 {